JuliaLang/julia/doc/manual/performance-tips.rst

 had we so desired.

 Taken to its extreme, pre-allocation can make your code uglier, so performance measurements and some judgment may be required.
+However, for "vectorized" (element-wise) functions, the convenient syntax ``x .= f.(y)`` can be used for in-place operations with fused loops and no temporary arrays (:ref:`dot-vectorizing`).

 Avoid string interpolation for I/O